bobbingwide/fizzie/README.md

 * footer-menu - Displays the footer menu - after the final full width footer
 * header-2-columns - A badly named header template part which only has half of the functionality of the header that it’s going to replace.
 * header-menu - Displays the header menu - inner block to header-2-columns
+* home-query - Displays the posts on the blog page
 * information - Displays post meta data using the oik-block/fields block
+* issue-27 - test case file for issue-27
+* issue-30 - test-case file for issue-30
+* metadates - Displays Date published, last updated and [Edit] link
 * page-content - Primary content part for a page
 * page-footer - Full width footer with 3 columns - representing widgets
 * post-content - Primary content part for a post